QBI-Software/NEURON-tutorial/lessons/network.md

 1. Try making the post-synaptic cell the real neuron from the **Complex model** section.

-1. Turn the space plot into a time plot, then select portions of each cell by clicking on them for a comparative plot.
+1. Turn the shape plot into a time plot, then select portions of each cell by clicking on them for a comparative plot.

-1. Turn the space plot into a shape plot to see the potential change along the whole neuron - slow down the time by reducing dt.
+1. Turn the shape plot into a space plot to see the potential change along the whole neuron - slow down the time by reducing dt.

 --------